 Zorro (numerous versions in various languages) – The Story: Created in 1919 by Johnston McCulley, Zorro is a masked figure fighting for the oppressed and righting wrongs for the commoners and locals along the California/Mexico border during the 1820s-1840s Spanish rule.
 Zorro stories have been adapted to numerous mediums including radio, TV, comics, and films.

-*The king of modern day film adaptations is Stephen King; he has had over 70 works translated into film and 40+ for television (scheduled by 2019) .
+*The king of modern day film adaptations is Stephen King; he has had over 75 works translated into film and 50+ for television (scheduled by 2021) .
 So how does that compare to the legendary William Shakespeare?
-Well, Shakespeare only had 26 original works adapted to the screen … but there have been 525 film versions where Shakespeare receives partial writing credit.
+Well, Shakespeare only had 26 original works adapted to the screen … but there have been at least 550 film versions where Shakespeare receives partial writing credit.

 When reviewing film adaptations, you may wish to explore the list above (or any from the Stephen King or Shakespeare libraries).
-You may also select from the list I provided earlier in this chapter.
+You may also select from the list of films in the upcoming post: Understanding Adaptations.

 So what about you, what are some of your favorite adaptations?